 - Don’t wear expensive jewellery.

-- Wearing a bum-bag around your waist or carrying a bulky backpack screams ‘traveller’.
-Consider using a bag which isn’t so ‘obviously touristy’.
+- Wearing a bum-bag around your waist or carrying a bulky backpack screams ‘tourist’.
+Consider using a bag which doesn’t look so ‘obviously touristy’.

-- Try to blend in with the locals and avoid looking or acting like a tourist.
+- Try to blend in with the locals and avoid looking or behaving like a tourist.

 Tip: Consider taking a second wallet, ‘a dummy’ wallet loaded with a smaller about of cash and a few old ‘no longer active’ cards to provide to the mugger should you get attacked.

-If you are concerned for your safety at any time, make sure you know the safest path back to a safe area as quickly as possible.
+If you are concerned for your safety at any time, take the safest pathway back to a safe area as quickly as possible.

-Scams and being scammed: Be cautious when travelling.
-Often there’s no way to anticipate a scam and these people are ‘pros’ who’ve been scamming people their entire lives.
+Scams and being scammed: Be cautious.
+Often there’s no way to anticipate a scam and these people are ‘pros’ and have been scamming people their entire lives.

-Get vaccinated: Falling sick when you’re away from home in a foreign country is no fun.
+Get vaccinated before you leave home – Avoid falling ill when you’re away from home in a foreign country is no fun.

-Carry a basic first-aid kit: Accidents happen, so be prepared.
-I take with me band-aids, antibacterial cream, and ointments for cuts and scrapes.
+Carry a basic first-aid kit – Accidents happen, so be prepared.
+I have a mini-first aid kit that I take with me with band-aids, antibacterial cream, and ointments for cuts and scrapes.
 It’s often a good idea to carry a some diarrohea medication should you be exposed to some dodgy food in your travels.

 Prescription tips: Make sure your prescription drugs are in your carry-on luggage in case your suitcase doesn’t arrive with you.
 Take a letter from your doctor confirming your scripts and medical conditions are legitimate if you need to get replacement medication.